 The Big Island is very beautiful, but very wild - black sand beaches, the live volcano, steam caves and hot pools.

-Apart from Waikiki, renting a car is essential! over 6 years ago
+Apart from Waikiki, renting a car is essential! almost 8 years ago